bendoujanna/alu_regex-data-extraction-bendoujanna/README.md

 -Prints what it finds, or prints a message in case nothing is found

 Each function return a list of matches.
-In the main loop, the script checks the lists and prints results neatly.
+In the main loop, the script checks the lists and prints results.